Naomi Altman: Education and career

 and spent two years teaching at Government Teacher's Training College in Lafia, Nigeria.
 Returning to Canada, she earned a master's degree in statistics from Toronto in 1979.

-After working as a statistical consultant at Simon Fraser University and the University of British Columbia, she completed her doctorate in 1988 at Stanford University.
+After working as a statistical consultant at Simon Fraser University and the University of British Columbia, she completed her doctorate in statistics in 1988 at Stanford University.
 Her dissertation, supervised by Iain M. Johnstone, was Smoothing Data with Correlated Errors.

 She joined the Cornell University faculty, in the Biometrics Unit, and became chair of the Department of Biometrics there from 1997 to 2000.
 She moved to Penn State in 2001.

 Recognition

 Altman and her coauthor Julio C. Villarreal won the 2005 Canadian Journal of Statistics Award for their paper "Self-modelling regression for longitudinal data with time-invariant covariates".

 In 2009, Altman became a Fellow of the American Statistical Association.